obeli-sk/obelisk/README.md

 - [ ] Add examples with C#, Go, JS, Python
 - [ ] Add jitter to retries
 - [ ] WASM to WIT exporter with extensions
+- [ ] Print the component's WIT, filter by export/import.

 ## Milestone 4
 - [ ] Interactive CLI for execution management